Katie Hnida: Early life

-College
+College career

 After high school, Hnida enrolled at the University of Colorado Boulder.
 Due to her success in high school football, she was invited to join the Colorado Buffaloes football team as a walk-on freshman placekicker by then coach Rick Neuheisel.
 Neuheisel left Colorado in 1998, but his replacement Gary Barnett kept the walk-on offer open.
 Hnida never saw playing time at Colorado, though she did suit up for games, becoming the second woman to do so in Division I football, and the first to do so in a bowl game, when Colorado went to the 1999 Insight.com Bowl.
 In 2000, after falling ill with mononucleosis and tonsillitis, Hnida was unable to compete for a roster spot.

 Hnida left Colorado in 2001 and eventually transferred to the University of New Mexico the following year.
 There she made the New Mexico Lobos football team as a walk-on placekicker.
 While at New Mexico, she became the first woman to play in a Division I-A bowl game when she played in the 2002 Las Vegas Bowl against UCLA, where her extra point attempt was blocked.
 On August 30, 2003, she became the first woman to score in a Division I-A game when she kicked two extra points against Texas State University in the fourth quarter of a 72–8 New Mexico win.
 She graduated in December 2004.

-Hnida made more news in February 2004 when she told Sports Illustrated writer Rick Reilly that she had been raped by one of her teammates at Colorado in 2000, and sexually harassed on other occasions.
+In February 2004, Hnida told Sports Illustrated writer Rick Reilly that she had been raped by one of her teammates at Colorado in 2000, and sexually harassed on other occasions.
 She was one of several women who reported being assaulted by members or recruits of the Colorado football team during this time.
 Colorado coach Gary Barnett denied Hnida's allegation in a statement, during which he also criticized Hnida's abilities as a player.
 The school subsequently suspended Barnett for his comments.